Skip to content

 Analytics

-Steam Hardware Review may use privacy-light aggregate analytics when the production analytics environment is configured.
+Steam Hardware Hub may use privacy-light aggregate analytics when the production analytics environment is configured.
 Analytics may record page views, referrers, device/browser category, country-level or coarse location context, and basic interaction events such as opening navigation, expanding FAQ items, clicking source cards, or using tracker surfaces.

 Abuse prevention